RLux8/stmi_lib/README.md

 An exemplary write transfer in which a masked bus word is written to memory starting at address 0x100.

-Please note that the done-signal does not have to be raised as the last ack but in any following clock period:
+Please note that the done-signal does not have to be raised as the last ack but in any following clock period.
+This is the case for any transfer, an exemplary single-write-operation is shown:

 ![single_read](doc/stmi_single_write_delayed_done.svg)